On the Optimization Landscape of Maximum Mean Discrepancy: Conclusions

 Here we focus on models that we believe to be building blocks of more complex cases.
 One case is Gaussians with low-rank covariance, which captures the structure of low dimensional manifolds that are often present in real data.
 The other is mixtures of Gaussians which capture the common case of multi-modal structure.
 For these cases, we show that MMD can be globally optimized despite its non-convexity.
 Interestingly, MMD also offers an advantage over MLE in the covariance learning case.

 One challenge with our theoretical results is that in some cases gradients will vanish as the parameter diverges.
 An interesting approach to ameliorate this is to choose a bandwidth where gradients are sufficiently large.
-This will result in a method closer to MMD-GAN, and it will be very interesting to explore its theoretical properties.
+This will result in a method closer to MMD-GAN, and it will be very interesting to explore its theoretical properties for the distributions considered here.

 Another avenue for future research is to study the effect of the ``fake'' sample size on both the optimization landscape and the sample complexity.
 Our empirical evaluation suggests that MMD performs well for finite samples (though not as well as the infinite fake sample; namely OSMMD).
 It should be possible to analyze this via Morse theory \cite{mei2018landscape} which we leave for future work.